middlewarehq/middleware/CONTRIBUTING.md

 - `bug`: Indicates that the issue reports a bug in the current implementation.
 - `feature`: Indicates that the issue requests a new feature or enhancement.
+- `advanced`: Issues that might take more time and effort.
+We offer swag to anyone completing any `advanced` tagged issues.
 - `documentation`: Indicates that the issue involves updating or adding documentation.
 - `help wanted`: Indicates that the issue is open for contributions and help from the community.
 - `good first issue`: Indicates that the issue is suitable for newcomers to the project.